tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

     Note that `geo.distance` returns distance in kilometers in Azure Search.
 This differs from other services that support OData geospatial operations, which typically return distances in meters.

 > [!NOTE]
-> The geo.gistance function only supports inequality operators: `lt, le, gt, ge`.
+> The geo.distance function only supports comparison operators: `lt, le, gt, ge`.
 Operators `eq` and `ne` cannot be used.

 -   The `search.in` function tests whether a given string field is equal to one of a given list of values.
 It can also be used in any or all to compare a single value of a string collection field with a given list of values.
 Equality between the field and each value in the list is determined in a case-sensitive fashion, the same way as for the `eq` operator.
 Therefore an expression like `search.in(myfield, 'a, b, c')` is equivalent to `myfield eq 'a' or myfield eq 'b' or myfield eq 'c'`, except that `search.in` will yield much better performance.